idexus/maui/src/Controls/samples/Controls.Sample.Fluent/info.md

 ### `LazyValueBuilder`

-It declares LazyValueBuilder to lazily set values depending on the app theme, platform or device idiom
+To lazily set values depending on the app theme, platform or device idiom

 ```cs
 new Label()